 Ms. Katz has been a Director since February 2004 and was appointed to the Audit Committee in April 2004.
-In May 2007, Ms. Katz was appointed as Chairperson of the Audit Committee.
+From May 2007 to May 2015, Ms. Katz served as Chairperson of the Audit Committee.
 From April 2004 to May 2009, Ms. Katz served on the Compensation Committee.
 Ms. Katz is currently serving as Executive Chairman of Author & Company, a digital publishing company.
 From May 2000 to October 2001, Ms. Katz served as a principal of Providence Equity Partners Inc., a private investment firm specializing in equity investments in telecommunications and media companies.
 From June 1984 to April 2000, Ms. Katz was employed by Goldman, Sachs & Co., most recently as a Managing Director and co-head of Emerging Communications.
 Ms. Katz currently serves on the boards of directors of NII Holdings, Inc. and Vonage Holdings Corp.